-5. EVALUATON OF PROFESSIONAL COMPETENCIES
+5.0 EVALUATON OF PROFESSIONAL COMPETENCIES

-5.01 Baseline Assessment of Post-Master's Fellow Competencies
+5.01 Baseline Assessment of Post Master's Fellow Competencies

-Within the first week of the training year, the fellow and primary supervisor will complete the Baseline Assessment of Post-Master's Fellow Competencies (Appendix A).
+Within the first week of the training year, the fellow and primary supervisor will complete the Baseline Assessment of Fellow Foundational and Functional Competencies (Appendix A).
 This baseline assessment identifies the fellow's entry level of experience in all competency areas set forth in the Competencies Evaluation (CE).
-It also identifies competency areas on which the fellow will focus during the year and provides the basis for the fellow's Individual Training Contract.
+It also identifies competency areas on which the fellow will focus during the year and provides the basis for the Fellow's Individual Training Contract.